mgatelabs/LunarDebris-Core/README.md

 - High chance of being compromised
 - Little trust

 For a high security example imagine that you were a whistle blower wanting to disclose information to an journalist.
 You would need to meet face to face and exchange communication details in person without involving the internet or networking.
 Meeting in person lowers the possibility for 3rd party spying and information leakage.
 When the two parties communicate nothing is disclosed about who sent the message since identities will be striped and a simple HMAC check will be used to stop tampering.
-The server will also require a basic proof of work and messages must start transferring within 5 minutes of their generation.  *If a 3rd party tried to resend a message with an altered generated time-stamp it would make it through the proof of work filter, but the later HMAC check would disqualify it from being fully accepted*
+The server will also require a basic proof of work and messages must start transferring within 5 minutes of their generation.  *If a 3rd party tried to resend a message with an altered generated time-stamp it would make it through the proof of work filter, but a later HMAC check would disqualify it from being fully accepted*

 - Public keys are only known by end points
 - High barrier to send and receive mail